"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 |---|---|---|---|

-Most solo developers use layers 2, 3, and 6.
+Most solo developers use Project CLAUDE.md, User CLAUDE.md, and Auto Memory.

-Project CLAUDE.md (layer 3) is the cornerstone of context management.
-Rules written here are loaded at the start of every session.
+Project CLAUDE.md is the cornerstone of context management.
+Rules written here are loaded at the start of every session and take precedence over your personal User CLAUDE.md.
 Conversely, rules not written here are at risk of being forgotten.

 For patterns on how to structure your CLAUDE.md effectively, see "Claude Code Context Management: CLAUDE.md Design Patterns."